percona/pmm-doc/docs/get-started/alerting.md

 #### Root Notification policy

-Percona Alerting comes pre-configured with a Notification Root Policy, which is the default notification policy that PMM applies to all the alerts that don’t have a custom notification policy assigned to them.
-This is the **grafana-default-email** policy, which uses Email as the default contact point.
+Percona Alerting comes pre-configured with a Notification Root Policy, which is the default notification policy.
+It uses the **grafana-default-email** contact point and is applied all alerts that don’t have a custom notification policy assigned to them.

 #### How matching works

 Policies can have one or more child policies.
 An alert matches if the alert’s labels match all the **Matching Labels** specified on the policy.

-Alerts are first verified against the main policy, then against any matching child policies if the **Continue matching subsequent sibling nodes** is enabled.

 Alerts that don't match any specific policies are handled by the root policy.
 The root policy also handles any alert rules for which the assigned custom notification policy has been deleted, to ensure notifications for existing alerts continue to be delivered.